sohaat/mule-4-healthcheck-connector/README.md

-# mule-4-healthcheck-connector
+# HealthCheck Connector

-Drop-in Mule 4 connector that provide a set of operations that can perform an healtcheck to a different set of system as:
+Drop-in Mule 4 connector that provides a set of operations that can perform a health check to a different set of systems as:
 - HTTP services
 - Databases
 - JMS Brokers